 - provide an innovative infrastructure that will allow for the uploading and annotation of new materials, and therefore offer to its users a constantly growing research tool.

-The VF’s research editors are working closely with the data consultant to ensure that the digital edition incorporates the VF’s internationally renowned, high scholarly standards as well as cutting edge DH methodology for research.
-We aim for Digital Voltaire to be a best-practice model of modern digital editing, and the digitisation of the remaining Complete works of Voltaire volumes is an essential step in the creation of this exemplary digital edition.
+The Voltaire Foundation’s research editors are working closely with the data consultant to ensure that the digital edition incorporates our internationally renowned, high scholarly standards as well as cutting edge DH methodology for research.
+In Digital Voltaire, we are creating a best-practice model of modern digital editing, and the digitisation of the Complete works of Voltaire volumes is an essential step in the creation of this exemplary digital edition.